nikossrp/Steal_Cats_ASP.NET_8/README.md

     Open the terminal and run the command:  ` docker compose up -d`

-    - Pull the latest image for Microsoft SQL Server from DockerHub: https://hub.docker.com/r/microsoft/mssql-server
+    - Pull the latest image for Microsoft SQL Server from DockerHub: [Microsoft SQL Server](https://hub.docker.com/r/microsoft/mssql-server)
     - It will create a container with your DB ready to store all the information.

 2. Run the web app